flado/angular-crud-rest/README.md

 Commit your changes, tag the repository and push your changes to git (don't forget to include the --tags switch with your push command to your remote!)
 Bower relies solely on git tags for package version information.

-NOTE: 'grunt release-patch' is doing most of the work except for commiting the bower release
+NOTE: 'grunt release-patch' is doing most of the work in regars to Bower repo

 ```
 cd dist